bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > The most important information about the project should be "above the fold".
 Projects should identify themselves as Bytecode Alliance projects so that, with time, people associate the Bytecode Alliance with quality projects that they can rely on.

-This will be written as part of the forking process and will contain details about its role in the WASI ecosystem.
+For `open-posix-test-suite`, this will be written as part of the forking process and will contain details about its role in the WASI ecosystem.

+The `libc-test` `README` will be updated to fulfil these criteria.

 ### Release Process